aiven/aiven-docs/docs/products/flink/reference/plans-pricing.md

-Aiven for Apache Flink is packaged into two tiers, each including a range of plans to suit the size of your workloads and currently available on AWS, GCP, and Microsoft Azure cloud environments.
+Aiven for Apache Flink is packaged into two tiers, each including a range of plans to suit the size of your workloads and currently available on AWS, Google Cloud, and Microsoft Azure cloud environments.
 All services and infrastructure are single-tenant and dedicated solely to a single customer, which ensures a high level of security and isolation for your data.